tAndreani/RNAseQTL/README.md

     o	Matrix-eQTL

-RNAseQTL also requires other programming languages like awk, sed, and R scripts for specific purpose like filter the gene expression files or the VCF file.
 The pre-built indexes of the reference genome could be downloaded in ENSEMBL or in the iGenomes website (http://support.illumina.com/sequencing/sequencing_software/igenome.html).